Crime & conflict

 Share

-The initiative intensifies on foreign producers, with FDA Commissioner Marty Makary announcing a shift to unannounced inspections of overseas facilities to align with rigorous U.S. standards.
+The initiative intensifies scrutiny on foreign producers, with FDA Commissioner Marty Makary announcing a shift to unannounced inspections of overseas facilities to align with rigorous U.S. standards.
 The order further requires the FDA to enforce active pharmaceutical ingredient (API) source reporting by foreign drugmakers and consider publicly listing non-compliant facilities, a move to pressure offshore producers.
 This follows a Section 232 investigation launched by the Commerce Department on April 1, probing whether pharmaceutical imports—valued at $210 billion in 2024—pose a national security threat, potentially justifying tariffs as high as 25%.

 Share